jjmonsalveg/cv/README.md

 # CV

-To see the pdf clic [here](/cv.pdf)
+To see the pdf click [here](/cv.pdf)

 ## Run as a github action

-A github action was created in order to generate and commit the pdf.
+A GitHub action was created to generate and commit the pdf.

 ## Prerequisites(to run locally)